bixb922/crank-organ/doc-software/README.md

 * Automatic playback

 ## Changes from June 2024 to October 2024
-* File manager included: Easier MIDI and software update via web pages, no additional software needed
+* File manager included: Easier MIDI via web pages, no additional software needed
 * Simulated drum notes, playing several pipes for a short time at once
 * Electronic registers, both by web page and by hardware switch
 * Added a button on the bottom of the Pin and MIDI configuration page to analyze/order the pinout definition.